• Home

 ACRYLIC PAINTING

-As a visual artist, my journey has been a constant exploration of the intersection between human emotion and visual expression.
-I was born in Belo Horizonte, Brazil in 1965.
-I moved to Worcester, Massachusetts in 2014 and after four years I moved to my dream destination, Los Angeles, California.
-I have found in art a universal voice that transcends cultural and geographical barriers.
+As a visual artist, his journey has been a constant exploration of the intersection between human emotion and visual expression.
+He was born in Belo Horizonte, Brazil in 1965; he moved to USA Worcester, MA in 2014, and after four years he moved to his dream city Los Angeles, California.

-Since 1985, my palette has evolved to reflect the vibrant hues of my native Brazil, with vivid and contrasting colors that are the hallmark of my work.
-But beyond natural beauty, I also find inspiration in music and musical instruments, whose shapes and “sounds” are reflected in many of my artwork.
-The following are some cities where I have exhibited my work:
+He finds inspiration in music and musical instruments, whose shapes and “sounds” are reflected in many of his artwork.
+The following are some cities where He has exhibited his work:

 • 1987 - "La Grepia Galeria", Belo Horizonte, Brazil.